 What Are The Benefits of a Patio Roof?

-Some of the benefits that come with adding a roof over your patio include protection from weather, reduced patio maintenance, increased resale value, and extended living space.
+Some benefits of adding a roof over your patio include protection from weather, reduced patio maintenance, increased resale value, and extended living space.
 Here’s what homeowners stand to gain by installing a roof over an existing deck or patio.

 Protection From Weather